What is database-as-a-service?

 It’s probably not fair to put Amazon’s Web Services in the class with many of the startups given its size, but it’s much younger than some of the older databases like Oracle that began more than forty years ago.
 AWS now offers more than a dozen different database services, as well as another dozen like S3 that just store raw bits.
 AWS is also blurring the line between these classes, because S3 buckets can be searched with SQL queries.

-Some of AWS’s offerings are new services, like its ledger databases.
+Some of AWS’ offerings are new services, like its ledger databases.
 Others are managed instances of popular open source databases like PostgreSQL or MySQL.
 One service, Aurora, offers compatibility with both PostgreSQL and MySQL while promising to be three to five times faster than the stock version.
-It’s impossible to summarize the breadth and complexity of AWS’s data storage options in any short amount of time.
+It’s impossible to summarize the breadth and complexity of AWS’ data storage options in any short amount of time.

 Google is another behemoth that may not seem like an upstart, but it is still much younger than the legacy databases.
 The company offers a wide range of databases with different interfaces.
 Its Firebase is notable not for its storage capacity or query style, but for the way it uses smart replication to make it simpler for mobile developers to create applications that merge local storage with cloud backups.